-- (1) In Zones A1-A30, AE and AH, and also Zone A if base flood elevation data are available, upon placement of the lowest floor or completion of floodproofing of a new or substantially improved structure, obtain from the permit holder a certification of the asbuilt elevation of the lowest floor or floodproofed elevation, in relation to mean sea level.
+(1) In Zones A1-A30, AE and AH, and also Zone A if Base Flood Elevation data are available, upon placement of the Lowest Floor or completion of Floodproofing of a new or substantially improved Structure, obtain from the permit holder a certification of the as-built elevation of the Lowest Floor or Floodproofed elevation, in relation to Mean Sea Level.
 The certificate shall be prepared by or under the direct supervision of a licensed land surveyor or professional engineer and certified by same.
-For manufactured homes, the permit holder shall submit the certificate of elevation upon placement of the structure on the site.
-A certificate of elevation must also be submitted for a recreational vehicle if it remains on a site for 180 consecutive days or longer (unless it is fully licensed and ready for highway use). - (2) Any further work undertaken prior to submission and approval of the certification shall be at the permit holder's risk.
+A certificate of elevation must also be submitted for a Recreational Vehicle if it remains on a site for one hundred eighty (180) consecutive days or longer (unless it is fully licensed and ready for highway use).

+(2) Any further work undertaken prior to submission and approval of the certification shall be at the permit holder's risk.
 The Local Administrator shall review all data submitted.
 Deficiencies detected shall be cause to issue a stop work order for the project unless immediately corrected.